Key Takeaways

 Regional Variations Within Northern Virginia

-Costs vary by county.
-Fairfax County homes often have compartmentalized floor plans and smaller kitchens from the 1970s and 1980s.
-Opening up walls and improving flow requires more work.
+Fairfax County homes often have compartmentalized floor plans with smaller kitchens from the 1970s and 1980s.
+Wall-opening work to improve flow adds labor cost on top of the core renovation.

-Arlington County homes face space constraints.
-Limited lot sizes and older construction lead to creative solutions like built-in cabinetry and clever storage.
-These custom features cost more.
+Arlington County homes face tight space constraints.
+Limited lot sizes and older construction push contractors toward creative solutions — built-in cabinetry, maximized vertical storage, integrated appliances — that cost more per square foot than standard installations.

 How the 30% Rule Applies to Kitchen Remodeling